 Lyle Cherry Orchard, Columbia River Gorge

-Rather than head to well-known spots like Dog Mountain, consider other stellar wildflower hikes on the Washington side of the Columbia River Gorge.
-Friends of the Gorge recommend the five-mile Lyle Cherry Orchard Trail for birding and hiking.
-You have the best chance of seeing wildflowers like lupines and daisies from early March through May, with peak blooms in mid-to-late April.
-Views of the Gorge are fantastic year-round.
-Along the way, you’ll also find interpretive trail signs.
-Note: The Washington Trail Association recommends wearing long pants and staying on the trail, as poison oak may be present on the edges of the trail.
+Rather than head to popular (and crowded) Dog Mountain, consider other stellar wildflower hikes in the Columbia River Gorge.
+Friends of the Gorge recommends the 6.5-mile Lyle Cherry Orchard trail for birding and views.
+For the best chance of seeing wildflowers like lupines and daisies, time your hike for mid-March through May, with peak blooms in mid-to-late April.
+Along the way, you’ll find interpretive trail signs.
+Note: The Washington Trail Association recommends wearing long pants and staying on the trail, as poison oak may be present.

-The Weldon Wagon Road trail also boasts meadows of balsamroot and lupine wildflowers in April and May.
+Another option in the gorge is the Weldon Wagon Road trail.
+Meadows of balsamroot and lupine wildflowers bloom in April and May.
 Take in views of the White Salmon Valley as you make your ascent.

-Travel Tip: To protect Washington’s outdoor spaces, some hikes like Dog Mountain have implemented a permit system.
-A Dog Mountain Trail System Vehicle Reservation is required for weekend visits from mid-April through mid-June, as well as Memorial Day.
+Travel Tip: To protect Washington’s outdoor spaces, some hikes have implemented a permit system.
+A Dog Mountain Trail System Vehicle Reservation is required for weekend visits from mid-April through early June, as well as Memorial Day.
 A permit does not guarantee a parking space at the trailhead.

 Also See: Columbia River Gorge to Coast Road Trip

-Coldwater Lake, Butte Camp, and Ape Canyon, Mount St. Helens area
+Lakes Trail and Butte Camp, Mount St. Helens area

-Coldwater Lake via Lakes Trail is an 8.7-mile out-and-back trail that’s fairly moderate and dog-friendly.
+For water, mountain, and wildflower views, check out the Lakes Trail.
+At around 9 miles round-trip, this moderate, dog-friendly route follows the shoreline of volcano-created Coldwater Lake.
 Here, you’ll likely find scarlet paintbrush, yellow bee plant, and forget-me-nots, as well as colorful butterflies attracted by the blooms.
 Bring water, plenty of sunscreen, and a hat since most of this trail is exposed.
-To visit, you’ll need to pay $5/vehicle/day or have a valid pass like Northwest Forest Pass or Interagency Pass.
+To visit, you’ll need to pay to park or have a valid pass like the Northwest Forest Pass.

-Columbia Gorge Tourism Alliance also recommends Butte Camp Trail, an 8-mile, out-and-back hike with breathtaking wildflower meadows that climbs gently through pine forests and old lava flowers.
-The route also provides excellent views of Mount St. Helens.
-Another option is Ape Canyon, an 11-mile roundtrip hike that offers views of Mount Adams and Mount Rainier as you gain elevation.
-You can spot blooms like queen’s cup, lupine, tiger lilies, and goat’s beard on the connecting Loowit Trail.
+The Columbia Gorge Tourism Alliance also recommends Butte Camp, an 8-mile, out-and-back hike with breathtaking wildflower meadows.
+The trail climbs gently through pine forests and old lava flows, with excellent views of Mount St. Helens.

 Lake Ann, Cle Elum area

-A quieter alternative to nearby Lake Ingalls, the Lake Ann Trail offers switchbacks and meadows and is a more challenging hike that clocks in at just over eight miles roundtrip.
-Along the trail, you’ll find scarlet paintbrush, columbine, and lupine.
-This is also a great option for fall when the larches change to gold.
+A quieter alternative to nearby Lake Ingalls, the Lake Ann Trail offers switchbacks and meadows of scarlet paintbrush, columbine, and lupine.
+Access the lake from the Esmeralda Basin Trailhead.
+This challenging hike clocks in at just over 8 miles round-trip.
+Beyond spring wildflowers, consider visiting in the fall for golden larches.
 A Northwest Forest Pass is required.

 Berkeley Park and Reflection Lakes, Mount Rainier National Park

-If you want to see flowers, creeks, marmots, and maybe even mountain goats, Anderson also recommends the 7.7-mile roundtrip hike to Berkeley Park.
-It’s less heavily visited and will take you along parts of Sourdough Ridge Trail and Wonderland Trail.
+If you want to see flowers, creeks, marmots, and maybe even mountain goats, Anderson also recommends the 7.7-mile round-trip hike to Berkeley Park.
+It’s less heavily visited and will take you along parts of the Sourdough Ridge Trail and Wonderland Trail.
 A National Park Pass is required for both hikes.

 Wildflower hikes in Washington are popular for good reason, and each year brings more visitors who hope to experience the state’s colorful blooms and scenic landscapes.
 Help protect these outdoor spaces by following some simple guidelines: